How to restore your hormonal imbalance with Superfoods!

 Hormonal imbalance is most often associated with pubescent teenagers and menopausal women, but it’s more widespread than most of us would believe.

-Although hormone imbalance is believed to be mostly a women’s thing, this is a misconception that really needs addressing!
+Although hormone imbalance is believed to mainly occur in females, this is a misconception that needs addressing.

 Hormonal imbalance is age and gender proof - which means it can occur in men too.

-In fact, hormonal changes occur in everyone from birth to death, and many factors can affect the delicate balance of our hormones.
+In fact, hormonal changes occur in everyone and many factors can affect the delicate balance of our hormones.

 - Major factors contributing to hormone imbalance